GlitchHunterCoder/Bloxd-InfiniteMemory/README.md

 ## How it works
 Memory is organised as a 3-level array addressed by a single binary address string or number.
-Each cell stores 32 bits of raw binary data, and the `bitWrite`/`bitRead` functions allow writing and reading arbitrary bit counts across cell boundaries, making the whole field behave as one continuous flat bit field.
+Each cell stores ~~32 bits of raw binary data~~ (NOW 64 BITS, thanks to TypedArray conversions to interact with IEEE 754 standards), and the `bitWrite`/`bitRead` functions allow writing and reading arbitrary bit counts across cell boundaries, making the whole field behave as one continuous flat bit field.